Orbifold diagrams: Labels on orbifold diagrams

 We now give a way to obtain the labels directly from the orbifold diagram, without going through the associated symmetric Postnikov diagram.
 We illustrate this algorithm in Examples~\ref{ex:labels-d-5}, \ref{ex:labels-d-3} and \ref{Ex:CentralFixedPoint}.

 \begin{algo} Step 1: Let $\mathcal O$ be an orbifold diagram of order $d$ on a disk with $n_0$ marked points.
 Let $n=dn_0$.
-Draw a curve $\gamma$ from the orbifold point $\Omega$ to the boundary of the disk which ends between $n_0$ and $1$ (see Remark~\ref{rem:orbifold-labeling} (1)) such that all crossings of this curve with the strands $\gamma_i$ are transversal, of multiplicity 2.
+Draw a curve $\gamma$ from the orbifold point $\Omega$ to the boundary of the disk which ends between $n_0$ and $1$ (see Remark~\ref{rem:orbifold-labeling} (1)) such that $\gamma$ crosses the strands $\gamma_i$ transversally and never goes through a crossing of two strands.

 Step 2: The curve $\gamma$ divides (some of) the strands into different connected components which we call {\em segments}.
 We now label these different segments as follows.
 The strand $\gamma_i$ gets the label $i$ from its starting point to the first intersection with $\gamma$.
 If $\gamma_i$ leaves $i$ clockwise (i.e. when leaving $i$, it appears to follow the boundary in a clockwise way and the orbifold point is to the right of $\gamma_i$ when it crosses $\gamma$), we subtract $n_0$ from the label, reducing integers modulo $n$.
 If $\gamma_i$ leaves $i$ counterclockwise, we add $n_0$ to the label, reducing modulo $n$.
 The segment between the first crossing and the second crossing is then $i\mp n_0$ accordingly.
 We iterate this until all segments of each $\gamma_i$ are labeled.
 The labels on the segments of $\gamma_i$ are in $\{1,2,\dots, n\}$ since we reduce modulo $n$.